Pearl River Delta: Geography

 The Dong Jiang flows through Huizhou into the delta.
 It begins diverging northeast of Dongguan into many distributaries, including the Dongguan Shuidao.
-Distributuares enter the Pearl River as far north as Luogang and as far south as Hu Men (Tiger Gate).
+Distributaries enter the Pearl River as far north as Luogang and as far south as Hu Men (Tiger Gate).

 Saltwater crocodiles were present within the Pearl River estuary during antiquity.

 Location and demographics

 As well as the delta itself, the term Pearl River Delta refers to the dense network of cities that covers nine prefectures of the province of Guangdong, namely Dongguan, Foshan, Guangzhou, Huizhou, Jiangmen, Shenzhen, Zhaoqing, Zhongshan and Zhuhai and the SARs of Hong Kong and Macau.
 The 2010/2011 State of the World Cities report, published by the United Nations Human Settlements Programme, estimates the population of the delta region at 120 million people; it is rapidly urbanising.